The Asexual journal and website

 The Asexual represents independently-managed media to its fullest extent, directed entirely by one person.
 If you would like to support them through their work with The Asexual journal and website or if you simply appreciate The Asexual's existence, you can donate via our Patreon.
 The Asexual journal and website would not be possible without your continued support.
-Social media of The Asexual is primarily centered on our Twitter, which has garnered over 3,500 followers.
+Social media of The Asexual is primarily centered on our Twitter, which has garnered over 4,000 followers.
 In the entirety of 2017, The Asexual received over 15,500 visits and 25,000 page views.
-As of April 15th, The Asexual has received over 14,500 visits and 26,000 page views in 2018.
-The Asexual is followed on Twitter by Lamda Literary, the leading LGBT literary organization in the nation.
+As of April 15th, The Asexual has received over 17,000 visits and 30,000 page views in 2018.
+The Asexual is followed by Lamda Literary, the leading LGBT literary organization in the nation, and David Jay, the founder of AVEN (The Asexual Visibility and Education Network).